-In this tutorial you will learn how easy it is to setup your Raspberry Pi to be able to remotely work with it from another device.
-By working this way, you don’t need a monitor, keyboard nor mouse connected to your Pi.
+In this tutorial you will learn how easy it is to setup a remote desktop connection to your Raspberry Pi.
+You will be able to remotely access your Raspberry Pi from another device.
+By working this way, you won’t need a monitor, keyboard nor mouse connected to your Pi.
 Often this is also a much more convenient way to work as you can use your usual desktop PC, laptop or even smartphone.

 While your Raspberry Pi will run the VNC server, you’ll also need the VNC viewer running on your desktop PC, laptop,… .
 Depending which operating system you are using you will have to download the VNC viewer from following webpage:

 The RealVNC application is free for private use.

 To be able to connect both devices, we will use a local network or WiFi.
 Make sure your Raspberry Pi is connected to your LAN or WiFi network.
 It is also possible to make a remote connection over the internet using VNC® .
 But this won’t be covered it this tutorial.

 Let’s come back to the Pi now.
 As already mentioned, Raspberry Pi OS comes with the VNC server pre-installed.
 So we just have to enable this function.
 For this we open: applications menu > Preferences > Raspberry Pi Configuration as shown in the picture below.